 A defining characteristic of my work is the powerful and consistent use of vibrant pink pigment.
 Far from a delicate flourish, this deliberate color choice serves as a potent symbol of the strength and resilience embodied by the women I portray - individuals whose stories have often been overlooked or actively silenced.

 The application of acrylic paint directly onto the raw, unprimed cotton is a crucial element of my process.
-This technique fosters a tactile immediacy, bypassing traditional layers and mirroring the urgency I feel in sharing these vital narratives.
-The absorbent nature of the unprimed canvas interacts uniquely with the paint, further emphasizing this direct connection.
-By consistently employing pink across these portraits of "unsung heroes," I create a visual thread that highlights their shared experience of historical erasure.
+This technique fosters a tactile immediacy, bypassing traditional layers and mirroring the urgency I feel in sharing these narratives.
+The absorbent nature of the unprimed canvas interacts uniquely with the paint, further emphasising this connection.
+By consistently employing pink across these portraits, I create a visual thread that highlights their shared experience of historical erasure.

 The choice of unprimed cotton canvas is a deliberate departure from artistic convention.
 This raw surface underscores the directness of my approach and reflects the unconventional nature of the histories I seek to reclaim.
-Working with acrylic on this receptive ground allows me to give a vibrant, pink voice to those who were once silenced, inviting viewers to engage with their stories and acknowledge their enduring significance.
+Working with acrylic on this receptive ground allows me to give a vibrant, pink voice to those who were once silenced, inviting viewers to engage with their stories.